 - Hall, P. (2014).
-Cities of Tomorrow: An Intellectual History of Urban Planning and Design in the Twentieth Century (4th Ed.).
+Cities of Tomorrow: An Intellectual History of Urban Planning and Design Since 1880 (4th Ed.).
 Malden, MA: Wiley-Blackwell. - Fainstein, S. & DeFilippis, J. (Eds.).
 (2016).
 Readings in Planning Theory (4th Ed).
 Malden, MA: Wiley-Blackwell. - Williams, J. M. (2003).
-Style: Lessons in Clarity and Grace (7th ed.).
+Style: Ten Lessons in Clarity and Grace (7th ed.).
 New York: Longman Publishers.
 There are multiple editions of this text - this is the edition I reference for this class. - Additional readings will be assigned within modules.
 Most of these readings can be accessed through the UF library system.
-To access course reserves, click on "Course Reserves" on the menu to the left and login to ARES.
+To access course reserves, click on "Course Reserves" on the menu to the left and log in. - ARES is also accessible through the UF Library website: https://cms.uflib.ufl.edu/